ronnyhdez/thesis_msc/README.md

 ## Citing my research

+If you are using the code included here, please use:

+> Hernández Mora, R. A. (2024).
+Assessing uncertainties related to the use of satellite remote sensing indices to estimate Gross Primary Production: Code and source files. (v0.0.7).
+Zenodo. https://doi.org/10.5281/zenodo.10882134

- - If you are using just my thesis document as a reference, please use:
+If you are using just my thesis document as a reference, please use:

- - If you are using the code included here, please use:
+> pending update

 ## Acknowledgments